 Floor staff conducting final PCB assembly inspections must be trained on a few key quality control metrics to achieve the ultimate goal of enhanced reliability with reduced board complexity and component count.
 Two effective quality standards are defects per unit (DPU), which measures the number of defects on each board, and defects per million opportunities (DPMO), a normalizing factor that measures the total number of defects on a million boards of different complexities.
 With these two metrics, manufacturers can track both product and process quality.
 Lead engineers can also review boards’ layouts and routing paths to determine if any layers need to be added for optimized circuitry.
 Stack-up layers can be added as needed to balance the board relative to the center of its Z-axis.
 Final touch checks include confirming that nodes and circuits are protected from unwanted noise, verifying the existence of solder masks between pins and vias, and ensuring the board’s silk-screening is evident to the user.

-With so many devices depending on PCBs as a power source, it’s imperative that quality assurance is prioritized from the board design to the assembly process.
+With so many devices depending on PCBs as a power source, it’s imperative that quality assurance is prioritized from the board manufacturing to the assembly process.
 Not only do thorough inspections produce better quality products for OEMs, but they also identify process improvements that boost efficiency, lower production time, and reduce costs for contract manufacturers.
 Syscom Tech takes pride in training our staff in quality assurance and providing specialized equipment and tooling to inspect every board we create.
 In addition to partnering with high caliber suppliers, we perform in-house inspections on every assembly that comes through our doors to ensure we meet our customer’s exact specifications and quality requirements, every time.